RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 ## The MLP Layer Is Just An Affine Transformation

-Following the argumentation that `d_model = 128` is already sufficient dimensions to encode the 113 features without superposition, **the job of the MLP layer isn't to exploit $\text{ReLU}$ to arrange features in a superposition, but to actually shift the circles into the positive orthant such that they are NOT affected by $\text{ReLU}$.** What this entails adding some offset (which can be done by `b_up`).
+Following the argumentation that `d_model = 128` is already sufficient dimensions to encode the 113 features without superposition, **the job of the MLP layer isn't to exploit $\text{ReLU}$ to arrange features in a superposition, but to actually shift the circles into the positive orthant such that they are NOT affected by $\text{ReLU}$.** What this entails is adding some offset (which can be done by `b_up`).
 Here's some visual intuition:

 <img src = "../../images/llm_arithmetic/mlp_shift.png" alt="b_up sorted" width="100%">
 *MLP just has to move Circle into Positive Orthant; ReLU not necessary*